dit-calendar/dit-calendar.github.io/README.md

    * **you are responsible for updating it!**
    * you can delete the program at any time on heroku and simply click on the heroku-buttton again to get the [latest version](https://github.com/dit-calendar/dit-calendar-bot/releases)

 Careful! **This application is still in beta** and will be further developed after some [feedback](https://github.com/dit-calendar/dit-calendar.github.io/issues) from you.
-We will try to avoid code changes which will break an old version of the Bot.
-But we will only take into account the last release.
-If your Bot is already two versions behind, we do not promise compatibility.
+We will try to avoid code changes which will break an old version of a Bot.
+But we will only take the last release into account.
+If your Bot is already two versions behind, we don't promise compatibility.

 ## resource usage